How to save on airline flights

 There are some cases where you can get discount airfare simply by changing your travel plans by a few days.
 Apps such as Kayak and Google Flights allow you to see airline prices for up to 60 days at a time.
 That means that you can put a big dent in your airline ticket prices by shifting the dates by only a few days.
 Start by inputting your departure date and destination cities before clicking on the box that shows two months of ticket availability.
 The dates highlighted in green are the cheapest travel dates that are currently available.

-Using Skiplagged to Check Hidden-City Prices
+How to find cheap flights using Skiplagged to Check Hidden-City Prices

 Hidden-city ticketing is a term used in the travel industry to describe what happens when you buy a ticket to a place beyond where you actually want to go and then end your trip in a layover city.
 This is a great technique to use when you’re traveling to a popular travel hub, or when you’re throwing your travel plans together at the last minute.